 |Great Posture||Vanity||10 points in Vanity tree||Adds 3 case strength.
 Once per case.||1|

-Jack Bourbon is one of the common prosecutors you face in court.
+Jack Bourbon is one of the common prosecutors players face in court.
 His special skill is dealing damage directly to your case strength.
 After each round, the damage he deals increases by a set amount.
 Typically the damage he deals can be easily taken during the first round, but it begins to ramp up significantly.

 Roger Mansel is another of the most common prosecutors.
 His special skill is restoring the credibility of witnesses each round.
 This skills adds credibility regardless of the original crediblity score of the witness.
 If ignored for too long, this could add enough health to a witness to become a considerable problem.
 He does not deal any damage on his own, and will be eliminated if all witnesses are taken care of.